hamzasajid1995/Google-maps-with-carousel-react-native/readme.md

 * [React native snap carousel](https://github.com/archriss/react-native-snap-carousel)

 ## Issues and solutions
-- Sometimes carousel was not shown setting the following prop resolved it
+- Sometimes carousel is not shown and setting the following prop resolves this
   ```
   removeClippedSubviews={false}
   ```